ACERAC: Efficient reinforcement learning in fine time discretization: Empirical study

 \subsection{Discussion}

 The performance of the algorithms in our experiments with fine time discretization can be attributed to two features.
-The first is whether they use 1-step returns or $n$-step returns.
-For fine enough time discretization and large enough discount parameter the 1-step returns failed due to limited accuracy of the critic.
-This explains the poor performance of PPO and SAC, depicted in Fig.~\ref{fig:Curves_10}.
-However, both ACER and ACERAC used $n$-step returns.
-Thus, the critic inaccuracy did not harm these algorithms and their performance in fine time discretization was better.

-The second factor is autocorrelated actions.
-ACERAC made use of them and performed very well for any time discretization, as well as for the original one.
-It can be seen in Figures \ref{fig:Curves_1}-\ref{fig:Curves_10} that ACERAC was the best performing algorithm for 8 discretization-environment pairs out of 12.
+The first one is autocorrelated actions.
+ACERAC and CDAU use them, but only ACERAC utilize their properties.
+Other considered algorithms do not use them.
+It can be seen in Figures \ref{fig:Curves_1}-\ref{fig:Curves_10} that ACERAC achieved the best performance for 8 discretization-environment pairs out of 12.
+Switching off autocorelation from actions worsen the efficiency.
 The autocorrelated actions seem to be an~efficient way to organize exploration, better than actions without any stochastic dependence beyond state transition.
+However, a~policy with autocorrelated actions requires specialized training, which is provided in ACERAC.

+The second factor is whether the algorithms use 1-step returns (SAC and CDAU) or $n$-step returns (PPO, ACER, and ACERAC).
+The impact of this parameter on performance is complex.
+For fine enough time discretization and large enough discount parameter, the 1-step returns are expected to fail due to the limited accuracy of the critic.
+However, if the critic is accurate enough for the task at hand, small $n$ values work quite well.
+This is visible in the upper part of Fig.~\ref{fig:AblationCurves_10}, where $1$ proves to be the best value of $n$ in ACERAC for Ant and the highest analyzed time discretization.
+Hence, $n>1$ may be a~remendy for an inaccurate critic, but an~accurate one is a~better remedy.

+Even though CDAU was designed in \cite{2019tallec+2} to assure efficient RL in fine time discretization, that algorithm yielded poor performance in our experiments.
+However, it was presented as an~extension of a~method, DAU, for discrete actions, and no experimental material on CDAU was presented in the original paper.